English Language Arts 6 & 7

 5. Referral / parent-teacher conference

-Solid and consistent communication between the teacher, student, and guardian(s) is key to providing a successful learning environment.
-It is even more VITAL to stay in contact during the COVID-19 pandemic.
-Please do not hesitate to contact me for any reason.
-My contact information is listed at the top of the syllabus.
-I check my email regularly during the week until 5 p.m.
+Solid and consistent communication between the teacher, student, and guardian(s) is key to providing a successful learning environment so do not hesitate to contact me for any reason.
+My contact information is at the top of the syllabus.
+I check my email regularly during the week until 4 p.m.
 Messaging me through Remind is the best way to contact me after school.
 Please give me at least 24 hours to respond to any form of communication.
 If you would like to schedule a conference, please email me or leave a message with our front office.
 I send reminders through Remind weekly.

 PLEASE SIGN UP FOR REMIND!!!
 J